 In this course you will study a range of texts including novels, short stories, films and plays.
-You will draw on these texts to create your own responses in a variety of forms and for different audiences and purposes.
+Students produce analytical responses to these texts including essay, oral presentation and multi-modal texts.
+Students also produce three creative pieces for a range of audiences and purposes.
+These are accompanied by a writer's statement.
 You will also independently study two texts of your own choosing (subject to teacher approval) which explore similar ideas or themes.
-Your response to these texts will form your External assessment task for the subject.
+Your response to these texts will form your External Assessment, being a comparative essay.